 While the DJI Matrice 300 RTK has been seen as the king of enterprise drones in the eyes of many, it’s also pretty old, as far as drone years go.
 DJI gave us the Matrice 300 RTK and the accompanying Zenmuse H20 Series in May 2020.
-And three years later, DJI brought us an update in the form of a new and improved drone, the DJI Matrice 350 RTK.
+And three years later in May 2023, DJI brought us an update in the form of a new and improved drone, the DJI Matrice 350 RTK.

 The DJI Matrice 350 RTK, or M350 RTK for short, takes many of the most-loved features of its predecessor and turns it up a notch, culminating in an even more powerful, high-end enterprise drone for use cases like inspection, mapping, surveying, public safety, and really anything else requiring utmost data accuracy.